Filipe de Souza

 Filipe Clemente de Souza (born 26 October 1976) is a Macanese race driver.

-He has competed in the Macau Hotel Fortuna Trophy from 2000 to 2003 with a best finish of fourth in 2003.
-Since 2003 he has been competing in the Macau Touring Car Championship with a best placing of third in 2009.
-In 2011 he competed in the World Touring Car Championship driving for Corsa Motorsport.
+De Souza has competed in the Macau Hotel Fortuna Trophy from 2000 to 2003 with a best finish of fourth in 2003.
+Since 2003, he has been competing in the Macau Touring Car Championship with a best placing of third in 2009.
+In 2011, he competed in the World Touring Car Championship driving for Corsa Motorsport.